Do you stuff or dress your turkey? I prefer to dress. What better way to dress your turkey than using a southern cornbread dressing recipe!

-Every Thanksgiving, we prepare Granny Moore’s Dressing at our family gathering.
+Every Thanksgiving, we prepare Granny Moore’s Dressing, a southern cornbread dressing recipe, at our family gathering.
 It is a timeless, southern traditional recipe that has been handed down through the generations of the Moore Clan.
 It is wonderfully moist and full of flavor.
 It is personally one of my most favorite dishes I look forward to having on Thanksgiving Day.

 I was recently asked by City View Magazine, in Fayetteville, North Carolina, to write their holiday food feature on dressing recipes.
 I was so excited, flattered, and delighted!
 This would be my first article in print and they were using my photographs!
 I, of course, accepted the challenge.